 In March every year, passionate sea anglers and happy amateur fishermen from all over the world come to the Lofoten Islands to take part in the World Championship in cod fishing, landing giant cods of up to 30 kilos.
 Northern Norway is called "the cod capital of the world", and for a good reason - Lofoten has had the biggest cod fishing industry in the world for many generations.

-But the off-season in Northern Norway is not "just" about cod - it is also about the spectacular northern lights above your head, exciting whale or king crab safaris, and mile after mile of skiing adventures.
+But the low season in Northern Norway is not "just" about cod - it is also about the spectacular northern lights above your head, exciting whale or king crab safaris, and mile after mile of skiing adventures.

 Join a winter fishing tour with a local skipper at Offersøy Feriesenter.
 Offersøy is known as the “gate to Lofoten and Vesterålen”, which means a perfect location for exciting trips at sea.